fiskaltrust/interface-doc/doc/appendix-de-kassensichv/operation-modes/on-premise-platforms/windows.md

 All supported operating system need C++ Runtime in 32 or 64 bit installed.
 We recommend to use .NET Framework 4.8 if possible.

+Please be aware that dependent on the TSE used there may be additional requirements on protecting the OS environment as documented in the [on-premise-installation overview](..\on-premise-installation.md).

 | Operating system                    | Support       | Minimum .NET Framework | Recommended .NET Framework |
 | ----------------------------------- | ------------- | ---------------------- | -------------------------- |
 | Windows XP                          | not supported |                        |                            |